Climax (band): Subsequent career

 The follow-up single to "Precious and Few" was "Life and Breath", a song written by George S. Clinton (who contributed to the Austin Powers movie song tracks).
 "Life and Breath" reached No. 1 status in Hawaii, No. 11 at KHJ in Los Angeles, and topped out on the national charts at No. 52 on the Billboard Hot 100 and No. 15 on Billboard's Easy Listening chart.
 They were also the first band to record "Rock and Roll Heaven", a song written for Sonny Geraci by Alan O'Day and Climax keyboard player Johnny Stevenson, the latter of whom had officially replaced Nick D'Amico after he left the band in 1971.
 "Rock and Roll Heaven" was later recorded by The Righteous Brothers (with some lyric changes), and became the duo's comeback hit in the summer of 1974.

 Once "Life and Breath" ran out of steam, Climax never recovered.
-Climax's record label, Carousel, was owned by Marc Gordon, who was also managing The 5th Dimension at the time.
-The existence of another Carousel label caused Gordon to change the label's name to Rocky Road.
+Rocky Road's (formerly Carousel's) owner, Marc Gordon, was also managing The 5th Dimension at the time.
 In retrospect, Gordon's plate was full managing a supergroup, and signing and managing other artists, including Al Wilson ("The Snake" and "Show and Tell").
-All of these factors hampered the success of "Life and Breath" and future Climax singles releases (including "Rock and Roll Heaven").
+All of these factors hampered the success of "Life and Breath" and future Climax singles releases (including "Rock and Roll Heaven" and its predecessor, "Caroline This Time").